CEDL2017/homework1/results/index.md

 1. finetuning a VGG model (homework1.py)
 	* load images and labels
 	* create `VGG16` model (pretrained on ImageNet)
-	* Preprocessing for training
+	* preprocessing for training
         * remove the last fully connected layer (fc8) and replace it with new
 	* define the session and run
-	* Check accuracy
+	* check accuracy
 2. testing.py
 	* evaluate test data accuracy
 	* restore model